MARKETProtocol/docs/source/includes/_tutorials-order.md

 console.log('\n Trader B Collateral Balance Remaining =',
     (await market.getUserUnallocatedCollateralBalanceAsync(demoContractAddress, traderB)).toString());
  ```
-The remaining collateral that is available for trading in the smart contract can be accessed via a call to
+The remaining collateral available for trading in the smart contract can be accessed via a call to
 `getUserUnallocatedCollateralBalanceAsync`.